priyankagagneja/priyankagagneja.github.io/index.md

 ***WORK EXPERIENCE (Oct 2006 – Present)***

+**Data Science Consultant – Onpoint Insights, Boston, MA, US**	   	                July/2021 - Present
+- Improvising, streamlining and automating monthly reporting in R/R Shiny for the post market quality team for a global medical technology client
+- Consulting cross-functional teams for Tableau/PowerBI related reporting needs

-**Sr Business Data Analyst – LoseIt!, Boston, MA, US**	   	       Oct/2020 – Present
+**Sr Business Data Analyst – LoseIt!, Boston, MA, US**	   	                        Oct/2020 – July/2021
 - Data Analysis to understand customer satisfaction, drivers of subscription cancellations, identifying patterns for reactivation in food logging.
 - Markov attribution analysis to be able to individually attribute the impact of each creative to conversion.

 **Sr Data Analyst – IRIS, Burlington, MA, US**	   	                                Feb/2020 – Oct/2020
 - Handling multiple projects at a time on report migration from SAS and Excel reports to Tableau, using data from Google Big Query for marketing team.
 - Tableau Reporting on Entire Customer Journey for Online flower selling brand in Azure environment for strategy planning.